 How can I make an appointment with a psychiatric provider?

 Students are referred for psychiatry services by their clinicians.
 You will first meet with your clinician (either at CCPH or in the community), who will discuss your needs with you and help schedule the initial psychiatric consultation.
-If you see a community clinician, we ask that your clinician contact us with referral information before we schedule an initial appointment.
+If you see a community clinician, we ask that your clinician fill out the referral form before we schedule an initial appointment.

 If you have a psychiatric clinician at home and you are doing well on your medication, we recommend that you continue seeing that provider.
 Doing so will assure continuity of care for you and helps provide all students with timely access to psychiatric services at CCPH.
 If you need to transfer your care here because you need more frequent appointments, please arrange ongoing care with your current provider until you have a first appointment here.

 What can I expect at an initial consultation appointment?

 The first appointment with a psychiatric clinician lasts 45-60 minutes and focuses on understanding your vision of well-being, the concerns that are interfering with your well-being, the efforts you've made in overcoming those concerns, and your interest in pursuing additional resources, such as medication.
 The psychiatric clinician will ask questions about:

 - who you are as a person and what you care about